nj-09/SignAnnotate/README.md

 ### BSL Corpus Data Structure
 This tool requires EAF files with **ID gloss annotations** (RH-IDgloss, LH-IDgloss tiers containing signs like "GOOD", "HELLO", etc.).

-**Important Note**: Public CAVA narrative files contain only English translations, not ID gloss annotations.
+**Important Note**: During development testing with public CAVA narrative files from multiple regions, I found they contain only English translations rather than ID gloss annotations.
+The BSL Corpus annotation process may still be in progress for some regions.
 For full functionality, this tool requires:
 - **Conversation files** with detailed ID gloss annotations (UCL internal access)
-- **Annotated EAF files** with RH-IDgloss/LH-IDgloss tiers
+- **Completed EAF files** with RH-IDgloss/LH-IDgloss tiers

 ### Input Files
 - **EAF files**: ELAN annotation files with RH-IDgloss or LH-IDgloss tiers